 You may even see her symptoms calm down when she feels heard and learns how to listen to you without reacting.

 If you are scared that your spouse has a personality disorder and you’re not sure what to do, talk with us about our 2 Day Marriage Restoration Retreat.
 You’ll uncover what is really going on and gain the clarity about how to fix it so that you don’t have to keep wondering if your spouse has a personality and how to deal with it.
+You can also schedule a free 20 minute consultation call now.

 There’s nothing quite like the power of gaining clarity on a confusing situation.
 Complete the form below to talk with Rabbi Slatkin to see what he thinks would be best for you and your unique situation.